symfony/symfony-docs/reference/configuration/routing.rst

 **type**: ``boolean`` **default**: ``false``

 When set to ``true``, Symfony reports the use of the HTTP session during the request.
-This is useful for responses that must remain cacheable.
 Read more about :ref:`stateless routes <stateless-routing>`.

 utf8
 ~~~~